dtcenter/METdataio/docs/Users_Guide/load_data.rst

                        </field>

-                      .. dropdown:: the "valid_dates" name attribute value was assigned in the date_list portion of the XML specification file
+                      .. dropdown:: the "valid_dates" name attribute value was assigned in the date_list portion of the XML load specification file

                              **<date_list name="valid_dates">**